‘A Complete Unknown’: Bob Dylan’s Activism Watered Down or Revitalised?

 A symbol for America in the mid-20th century

-The larger issues, nuclear threats and the civil rights movement, hover in the shadows of the film which are shown in short clips of as Dylan plays at the March on Washington or Joan Baez runs panicked through the street following Cronkite’s speech on the nuclear threat.
-The film is subtle in the ways it evokes issues in which Bob Dylan played an active role later.
 At the same time, one may of course argue that the film doesn’t keep politics in the shadows.
 In capturing this flashbulb moment, the story sketches out larger narratives.
 In loudly celebrating American achievement, with for example Woody Guthrie’s song “This Land is Your Land” and the moon landing, the film can be thought to, synecdochically, represent America in the mid-20th century.
-Focusing on Dylan going electric is a choice to show a shift away from traditional folk music, which in its early stages focused on cultural, religious and national identities.
-The film does notably begin with Peter Seeger on trial for Guthrie’s “un-American” song – meaning that the genre was already expanding and already upsetting people.
+Choosing to focus on Dylan going electric means choosing to show a shift away from traditional folk music, which in its early stages focused on cultural, religious and national identities.
+The film does notably begin with Peter Seeger on trial for Guthrie’s “un-American” song – meaning that the genre was already expanding, and already upsetting people.
 What made Dylan’s break so much more damaging is that he wanted to expand the scope of his audience’s own, often American, blue-collar, and Christian, identities.
-The issue then rests with whether or not this is then a too mythologized period, both in Dylan’s career (as Dylanologists Lucy Sante and Ian Grant discuss) or in America’s history to try to capture.
+The issue then rests with whether or not this is a too mythologized period, both in Dylan’s career (as Dylanologists Lucy Sante and Ian Grant discuss) or in America’s history to try to capture.

 More than one way to play a song